Closely connected to the region

 Agricultural raw materials and semi-finished goods: The Uelzena Group guarantees its regional member dairies that it will buy their milk raw materials including cream, concentrates and raw milk and that it will pay a competitive milk price.
 A very large share of these dairy raw materials comes from regional sources, from the Northern German Federal States Schleswig-Holstein, Lower Saxony, Mecklenburg-West Pomerania and Saxony-Anhalt.
-Dairy raw materials such as unprocessed milk and cream are considered to be regional when they come from within a 150 kilometer radius around the production sites.
+Dairy raw materials such as unprocessed milk and cream are considered to be regional when they come from within a 150 kilometre radius around the production sites.
 In this way, Uelzena eG and its subsidiaries are supporting local farmers, providing income in rural areas and strengthening agricultural added value activities in our milk collecting regions.
 Non-dairy raw materials and semi-finished goods are considered to be regional when they come from within Germany.
 For example, sugar is procured from German refineries that exclusively process German sugar beets.

-Services: The Uelzena Group intentionally prefers - at the same price-performance ratio – regional suppliers and service providers that are located within a radius of a maximum of 50 kilometers around each of its sites.
+Services: The Uelzena Group intentionally prefers - at the same price-performance ratio – regional suppliers and service providers that are located within a radius of a maximum of 50 kilometres around each of its sites.
 This also includes craft businesses and forwarding companies.
 In doing so, businesses and jobs from the regions are supported.

 Support for young people

 The Uelzena eG and its subsidiaries support promising projects from youth work, schools and their own initiatives.
 They support schools as educational sponsors and participate in career finding activities in cooperation with schools and regional businesses.
-In 2016, for example, the youth centers in Uelzen, Bismark, Ratzeburg and Warmsen were supported; in 2017 various youth sports clubs and in 2018 the youth fire brigades at the plant locations received funds.

 Higher regional quality of life

 The Uelzena Group welcomes and encourages voluntary work from its employees, when it is a regular and unpaid activity for a public-interest institution.
 A varied range of sports clubs and other social and cultural facilities in the regions contribute to a better quality of life so that these regions are now becoming once again more attractive to young people.
 If possible, we offer our employees flexible working hours upon request and as long as they are feasible for our company.
 In addition, employees can apply for financial support for the non-profit organizations they work for.
-To date, around half of the funding budget has been used.